TorchGDM: A GPU-Accelerated Python Toolkit for Multi-Scale Electromagnetic Scattering with Automatic Differentiation: Formalism and implementation

 where $\Vert \dots \Vert_2$ is the $L_2$ norm.
 We solve this linear problem using the pseudoinverse $F_{0}^{+}$ of the illumination field, which yields the optimal effective polarizability tensors to represent the full dipolar response:

 Please note that a warning is triggered if the $L_2$ residual is larger than an empirically found threshold (which can also be manually set by the user).
 In this case, the structure is probably too large and different illumination directions lead to different dipole moments, which cannot be represented in the model.
-To solve such issues, one should increase the number of effective dipoles in the model.
+To solve such issues, one should increase the number of effective dipoles for the particle model.
 Be aware that this only tests the residuals of the minimization problem.
 The model may still work badly with other illuminations than used during the extraction.
-To this end, the accuracy of effective models can be automatically tested in a small scattering simulation, by passing the parameter \code{test\_accuracy=True} to the extraction function.
+Therefore, the accuracy of effective models should always be tested in a small scattering simulation.
+This can be done automatically, by passing the parameter \code{test\_accuracy=True} to the extraction function.
 This will provide a relative error with respect to cross sections and near-fields obtained from a full simulation (or a T-Matrix calculation), estimating the fidelity of the effective model approximation.